12 Best Sunscreens -- and the 4 Worst

 See which products will prevent your skin from looking lobster-like all summer long

-Why it stinks: Though this silicone-derived product claims to hydrate skin and airbrush wrinkles, one reader complained, "if anything, it made my skin feel much DRIER."
-Disappointingly, other users agree.
-Descriptions of dry, flaky skin were not uncommon, and there were also complaints about the sunscreen's unflattering tint and sticky consistency.
-Some users had more positive experiences, but the product received enough disapproval to warrant a D-list score.
-"You just expect that if you pay a significant amount for a product that it would at least do all it claims," another reviewer said.
-Well.
-Can't argue with that.
+Why it stinks: Although this silicone-derived product claims to hydrate skin and airbrush wrinkles, one reader complains, "if anything, it made my skin feel much drier."
+Other users seem to agree.
+Descriptions of dry, flaky skin are not uncommon, and there are also complaints about the sunscreen's unflattering tint and sticky consistency.
+Some users had more positive experiences, but the product receives enough disapproval to warrant a D-list score.
+"You just expect that if you pay a significant amount for a product that it would at least do all it claims," another reviewer says.

 *At time of publication

 SEE NEXT PAGE: No. 3: La Roche-Posay Anthelios SX, $33.99